This hugely popular Zuppa Toscana is an Italian-inspired soup made with sausage, potatoes, kale, bacon and cream.

-How to make Zuppa Toscana:
+How to Make Zuppa Toscana:

-2. Add chopped onion, minced garlic, and chopped potato to the pot.
-Add chicken broth and water.
+Add Vegetables: Toss in chopped onion, minced garlic, and chopped potato to the pot then add chicken broth and water.
+Cook until the potatoes are fork tender.

 Make Ahead and Freezing Instructions: